Horsley

 Horsley has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified nine projects that could impact this region.
-Notable ones include Brooks Reach Central Precinct, Fair Views Estate, Cleveland Road Upgrade - Stage 1 (Fowlers Road South), and West Dapto Road Upgrade.
-The following list details those most relevant.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+In total, nine projects have been identified by AreaSearch that are likely to impact the area.
+Key projects include Brooks Reach Central Precinct, Fair Views Estate, Cleveland Road Upgrade - Stage 1 (Fowlers Road South), and West Dapto Urban Release Area.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.